soumyab8/Ansible/README.md

 ROLES Helps you in
 1) Organising the code
-2) Increases the visibility of the c
+2) Increases the visibility of the code
+3) Duplicate code can be avoided